Land Rover series: United Kingdom

 The Land Rover is also the basis for the Shorland Internal Security Patrol Vehicle developed by Short Brothers.

 Australia

 The Australian-made series 1, 2, 2A and 3 were widely used by the Australian Army, Royal Australian Navy and Royal Australian Air Force.
 Most were GS (General Service) mobility vehicles with variants built as Long Range Patrol Vehicles, ambulances, command reconnaissance cars, fire tenders and ceremonial vehicles.

 The first was delivered to the Army in 1948 and the series 1 gradually replaced the World War II era Austin Champs and Jeeps.
 The series 2 was introduced in 1958, the 2a in 1963 and series 3 in 1973.
 72 of the series 2 were fitted as an anti-tank "gunbuggy" with a 106mm recoilless rifle.

 The Land Rover Perentie, commonly thought to be a military variant of the Land Rover Defender, was introduced in 1987, 3 years before the Defender was named in 1990.
-Over 2,500 four wheel drive and 400 six wheel drive remain in service.
+Over 2,500 four wheel drive and 400 six wheel drive remained in service until 2019.